-# cmgetconf -C clconfig.ascii

-Edit the clconfig.ascii file to include the desired value for MAX\CONFIGURED\PACKAGES.
+Edit the clconfig.ascii file to include the desired value for MAX_CONFIGURED_PACKAGES.
 Then use the cmcheckconf command to verify the new configuration.
+Time can be significantly reduced if you use the -k or -K options with cmcheckconf.
+Using -k or -K option with the cmcheckconf command, can significantly reduce the response time.

 Use the cmapplyconf command to apply the changes to the configuration and send the new configuration file to all cluster nodes.
+Time can be significantly reduced if you use the -k or -K options with cmapplyconf.